Anyrainel/NRBot/README.md

 **Requirement**: Position the game at Mama's room or the dark memory quests page.

 **Action**: Loop through all daily dark lair quests.
-You can specify how many quests (0-3) you have unlocked for each character.
-The bot will go from top to bottom according to the number, and it will skip if a particular quest has been already cleared.
+You can specify which quests to farm for each character (make sure you have unlocked them).
+The bot will attempt configured quests and skip if the quest has been already cleared.

 ### `Dungeon`